Pozzo-FH/pozzo-fh.github.io/tutorial/dynoob.md

 ![](img/stage1_blank.svg){width=100%}

-To add OOB areas to the locked flags, we will define "yesgo-areas" for a team.
+To add OOB areas to the locked flags, we will define "yesgo-areas" for each team.
 Players can move freely inside their yesgo area, but will get the "you're leaving the battle" warning if they leave it.